Biochemical-Networks/filament-sliding/README.txt

 there is a system state, which stores the current state and defines how the state can change;
 then there are propagators, which define the rules of the dynamics, and act on the system state.

+### RUN ON CLUSTER ###

+Since the program depends on the libraries GSL and SFML, it is recommended to strip these from the source code if you would like to run on a cluster where these libraries are not (and will not be) installed.

 ### AUTHOR ###

 Harmen Wierenga